Wensan-Git/Personal-Projects/Paws_and_Tails/README.md

 The goal of this project is to build a SAAS app that aims to connect pet finders and breeders together and improve the whole pet-finding business.

+For your convenience of reading: most of the Model, View, and Controller codes arein the Paws_and_Tails/app folder

 ![](https://img.shields.io/badge/ruby-3.1.2-informational) ![](https://img.shields.io/badge/rails-7.0.4-informational)

 ![](https://img.shields.io/badge/coverage-98%25-brightgreen) ![](https://img.shields.io/badge/build-passing-green) ![](https://img.shields.io/badge/tests-288%20passed-red)